zachleigh/pronounce-php/README.md

 ```

 ###### --symbol [-s]
 Set the character to be used for hyphenation.
 The default value is a hyphen (-).
+Note: if writing to a file, keep in mind that items in the file will be divided by forward slashes(/) so setting the hyphenation symbol to forward slash will complicate reading of the file.
 ```
 pronounce-php hyphenate words_to_hyphenate --symbol=/
 ```